AlyceRussell/AlyceRussell.github.io-ReproducibleResearchOct2019/README.md

-Title: [Reproducible Research and the Wonders of RMarkdown]
+title: "Reproducible Research and the Wonders of RMarkdown"

-By Alyce Russell (www.twitter.com/nerdrusty)
+author: "Alyce Russell (www.twitter.com/nerdrusty)"

-14th October 2019
+date: "14th October 2019"

 Description: The purpose of this workshop was to introduce attendees to reproducible research concepts and the ways in which RMarkdown can meet the needs of effective documentation.